We are here to answer your adoption questions.

 You can speak to a member of our Family Law team about anything to do with adoption law by calling 01775 842500.
 Alternatively, please email email@example.com for a swift response.

 The primary piece of legislation governing the law of adoption is the Adoption and Children Act 2002 (ACA 2002).
 The provisions of this legislation should also be considered with reference to the Children Act 1989 (CA 1989).

 Following the making of an Adoption Order by the Court, an adopted ‘child’ (i.e. a person who has not yet attained the age of 18) is treated in law as if they are the natural, legitimate child of the adopter(s).
 In other words, the adopted child is treated as not being the child of any other person other than the adopter(s).
 The effect of adoption is intended to be life-long.

 Whilst Adoption Orders are often made after the intervention of the local authority and the making of a placement order following care proceedings, not every child is adopted as a result of this process, or because of the fault of the natural parent(s).
 It is possible for a natural parent to give their consent for the child to be adopted, although there are a number of safeguards in place to ensure that the parent is giving this consent in an informed and considered way.

-It is also possible for a step-parent to adopt their step-child(ren).
-The consent of all people with Parental Responsibility would be required.
+It is possible for a stepparent to adopt their stepchild or stepchildren, but the consent of all people with parental responsibility would normally be required.

-Please do not hesitate to contact a member of the Family Law team by telephone on 01775 842500 to discuss matters.
-Alternatively, please send an email to email@example.com.
+Please do not hesitate to contact a member of the Family Law team by telephone on 01775 842500 to discuss any issues related to adoption law.
+Alternatively, you can email firstname.lastname@example.org.